|

 housing units were ready in the autumn of 1972.

-Day War had subsided, Judea and
+Day War, when the euphoria of the victory had subsided, Judea and

 a group of like-minded individuals determined that